 Cryptocurrency mining is not an easy task and won’t be profitable for most people most of the time.
 All the right variables must align for an individual to make money mining in most instances.
 Many take up mining as a hobby and as a way to build a small crypto portfolio while contributing to the livelihood of the network of a particular coin.

-If you’re interested in building a crypto portfolio without getting involved in mining, opening an account on the SoFi Invest brokerage platform is a great way to get started.
+If you’re interested in building a crypto portfolio without getting involved in mining, opening a brokerage account on the SoFi Invest investment app is a great way to get started.
 SoFi members can trade crypto directly from the app, with the peace of mind of knowing that they’re keeping their holdings on a secure platform.

 Photo credit: iStock/Thirawatana Phaisalratana